dommyet/lempstack_debian/README.md

 - **php7** is not provided
 - **nginx** comes without HTTP/2 support

-And below is an example of  `/etc/apt/sources.list`, assuming you are a Linode user.
+Below is an example of  `/etc/apt/sources.list`, assuming you are a Linode user.

 ```
 deb http://mirrors.linode.com/debian/ jessie main